Costa Concordia sinking leaves other cruise ship passengers alarmed — and out of luck

 Meanwhile, the cruise line says it is covering the costs of lodging and return transportation for the Concordia’s survivors, as well as offering counseling to the passengers and their families “as needed.”
 It is also refunding all voyage costs, including onboard expenses.

-But passengers have some cause for concern, particularly when it comes to Costa, says Miami-based maritime lawyer Jim Walker.
-“In the last two years, Costa has had three significant incidents where crew members have been killed and passengers have been injured,” he says.
+“In the last two years, Costa has experienced three significant incidents in which crew members have been killed and passengers have been injured,” he says.

 On Feb.
 26, 2010, the Costa Europa rammed into a pier in Sharm el-Sheikh, Egypt, as it was trying to dock in rough weather.
 Three crew members were killed and three passengers were injured.
 And on Oct.
 18, 2010, the Costa Classica collided with a Belgian cargo ship near China’s Yangtze River, injuring several passengers.